 Experiencing of the group situation, viewed as a social microcosm and context for therapeutic change, simultaneous with the reflection on the foundational and interdependent notions of existential separateness and identity as rooted in dialogue in community.

-- Psy 521 Psychology, Imagination, and Culture 3 credits Imagination as embodied in cultural expressions in order to know the psyche and the transformative power of beauty and myth.
+Psy 521 Psychology, Imagination, and Culture 3 credits Imagination as embodied in cultural expressions in order to know the psyche and the transformative power of beauty and myth.
 Psychological imagining as a mode of research.
-Permission of instructor. - Psy 523 Perspectives of Psychotherapy (majors only) 3 credits Exploration of a variety of writers as well as our own everyday experiences to comprehend the models used to describe the psychotherapeutic process and personal change. - Psy 531 Psychological Physiology 3 credits A course aimed at reclaiming the body for a distinctly psychological understanding by exploring the metaphor of mechanism and by studying the body through other metaphors.
+Permission of instructor.

+Psy 523 Perspectives of Psychotherapy (majors only) 3 credits

+Exploration of a variety of writers as well as our own everyday experiences to comprehend the models used to describe the psychotherapeutic process and personal change.

+Psy 531 Psychological Physiology 3 credits A course aimed at reclaiming the body for a distinctly psychological understanding by exploring the metaphor of mechanism and by studying the body through other metaphors.
 Topics may include: emotion, experienced physical diseases, dying, aging, genetic and biochemical aspects of madness, hysteria, and hypochondria.
-Permission of instructor. - Psy 533 Therapeutic Communication (majors only) 3 credits Principal focus on the therapeutic process of listening to, understanding, and responding to another.
+Permission of instructor.

+Psy 533 Therapeutic Communication (majors only) 3 credits Principal focus on the therapeutic process of listening to, understanding, and responding to another.
 Techniques such as role playing, observation of others, tape recording.
-Beginning demonstration of principles and specifics of the interview process. - Psy 535 Phenomenology of Therapeutic Change 3 credits Examination of implicit assumptions and values inherent in different models and definitions of positive psychological change in various forms of therapy; comparison with changes in everyday life.
-Emphasis on the rationale and implementation of phenomenological research methods.
+Beginning demonstration of principles and specifics of the interview process.

+Psy 535 Phenomenology of Therapeutic Change 3 credits

+Exploration of the different meanings of helping and change in a therapeutic relationship.
+Reflection on various models of the healer and especially on our own motives, expectations and experiences for ourselves as therapists.

+Psy 541 The World of the Clinic 3 credits

+Discussion and analysis of practical and ethical issues in clinical intervention, politics of mental health, dilemmas of therapists, and supervision of practicum experience.
 Permission of instructor.

-Psy 541 The World of the Clinic 3 credits Discussion and analysis of practical and ethical issues in clinical intervention, politics of mental health, limits of responsibility, dilemmas of therapists, and issues in supervision.
+Psy 543 Basic Practicum in Therapeutic Psychology I 6 credits Psy 544 Basic Practicum in Therapeutic Psychology II 6 credits Minimum 200 hours each of on-site supervised practicum experience in agencies providing psychological service; weekly group case consultation with two faculty as well as individual consultation. (majors only)

+Psy 551 Hermeneutics: Interpretive Foundations of Non-Behavioral Psychology 3 credits

+Philosophical study for practical decision-making in therapeutic practice; how the person reveals and constitutes meaning in space and time; analysis of protocol procedures and personal material; reflection on the philosophical ground of this activity in understanding and anticipating care of pathological styles of experience and behavior.
 Permission of instructor.

-- Psy 543

-Basic Practicum in Therapeutic Psychology I

-6 credits

-Psy 544

-Basic Practicum in Therapeutic Psychology II

-6 credits

-Minimum 200 hours each of on-site supervised practicum experience in agencies providing psychological service; weekly group case consultation with two faculty as well as individual consultation. (majors only) 6 credits - Psy 551 Hermeneutics: Interpretive Foundations of Non-Behavioral Psychology 3 credits Philosophical study for practical decision-making in therapeutic practice; how the person reveals and constitutes meaning in space and time; analysis of protocol procedures and personal material; reflection on the philosophical ground of this activity in understanding and anticipating care of pathological styles of experience and behavior.
-Permission of instructor. - Psy 555 Seminar in Humanities as Therapeutics 3 credits Immersion in a selected cultural and symbolic expression such as history, philosophy, religion, art, music, literature, and mythology as preparation for therapeutic work.
+Psy 555 Seminar in Humanities as Therapeutics 3 credits Immersion in a selected cultural and symbolic expression such as history, philosophy, religion, art, music, literature, and mythology as preparation for therapeutic work.
 Interdisciplinary with humanities/fine arts faculty.
 A different humanities expression will be selected each time the course is taught.
 May be repeated for a total of six credits.
 Permission of instructor.

-Psy 563 Integration Paper (majors only) 1 credit Č. Completion of a written work on a chosen theme that integrates academic course work and practicum experience. ň.
-Psy 591 Special Topics 1-3 credite proval
+Psy 563 Integration Paper (majors only) 1 credit

+Completion of a written work on a chosen theme that integrates academic course work and practicum experience.

+Psy 591

+Special Topics

+1-3 credits

+Psy 592

+Special Topics

+1-3 credits

+Psy 593

+Special Topics

-Psy 592 Special Topics 1-3 credits
+1-3 credits

+Psy 596

+Independent Study

-Psy 593 Special Topics 1-3 credits
+1-3 credits

+Psy 597

+Independent Study

-Psy 596 Independent Study 1-3 credits
+1-3 credits

+Psy 598

-Psy 597 Independent Study 1-3 credits
+Independent Study

-Psy 598 Independent Study 1-3 credits
+1-3 credits

-A student may take up to 6 credits of upper level undergraduate or

-graduate courses as a substitute for the listed courses, with ap-
+A student may take up to 6 credits of upper level undergraduate or graduate courses as a substitute for the listed courses, with approval.